 In-fact the urges to use the bathroom regularly are actually pregnancy symptoms, due to your baby’s position on your bladder.
 Actually going to the bathroom more often doesn’t mean you should cut back on your water intake, it is recommended that pregnant women drink more as water delivers essential nutrients to your baby through your bloodstream.

-So craving your favourite bag of crisps now and then and indulging is quite alright, however you need to do this in moderation.
-There is actually no evidence to suggest that your cravings are a sign of what your body needs, and cravings for things other than food, such as sand, ice etc should be discussed with your doctor as this could relate to a medical condition.
+So craving your favorite bag of crisps now and then and indulging is quite alright, however, you need to do this in moderation.
+There is actually no evidence to suggest that your cravings are a sign of what your body needs, and cravings for things other than food, such as sand, ice, etc should be discussed with your doctor as this could relate to a medical condition.

 Stop exercising you may harm your baby